-We sincerely thank John Ousterhout, Mendel Rosenblum, Byung-Gon Chun, Daniel Sanchez, Jacob Leverich, David Lo, and the anonymous reviewers for their feedback on earlier versions of this manuscript.
+We sincerely thank our shepherd, Byung-Gon Chun for his useful comments and feedback.
+We also thank John Ousterhout, Mendel Rosenblum, Daniel Sanchez, David Lo, and the anonymous reviewers for their feedback on earlier versions of this manuscript.
+This work was partially supported by a Google directed research grant on energy proportional computing.
+Christina Delimitrou was supported by a Stanford Graduate Fellowship.